Are you thinking of buying a new build? Discover the pros and cons of new builds and find out how you can buy a new build house through Help to Buy.

 You can haggle over the price of a new build.

-You might ask for a lower price than advertised, or for extras such as fixtures and fittings to be included in the purchase price.
+You might ask for a lower price than advertised.
+Or to include extras such as fixtures and fittings in the purchase price.

 You’ll need to pay a reservation fee of £500 to £1,000 when your offer has been accepted.

-This is usually deducted from the purchase price on completion.
+This is usually taken away from the purchase price on completion.

 Sign, exchange contracts and pay your deposit via your solicitor.

-If you’re buying off plan, the developer will give you a 'short stop' date, which is when they expect to finish work.
+If you’re buying off plan, the developer will give you a 'short stop' date.
+This is when they expect to finish work.

-They’ll also give you a 'long stop' date, which is the date the home has to be completed by.
+They’ll also give you a 'long stop' date.
+This is the date the home has to be completed by.

 Complete the purchase, get the keys and move in.